Qinka/GiveYouAHead/README.md

 ---

-This is a command line tool which will help students to manage there homework-codes, if they do not want to use GNU-make, cmake, or others.
+This is a command line tool which will help students to manage their homework-codes, if they do not want to use GNU-make, cmake, or others.

 ---